WE LOOK AT SOME OF THE MOST EXPENSIVE GUITARS AVAILABLE AND DISCUSS WHY THESE HIGH-END GUITARS ARE TOTALLY WORTH IT

 Well, obviously we have to have the Fender Telecaster guitar in our best high-end guitars list.
-In particular, we’re including the Fender American Professional Telecaster MN Butterscotch Blonde as it’s the quintessential Tele finish.
+In particular, we’re including the Fender Telecaster MN Butterscotch Blonde, as it’s the quintessential Tele finish.

-A Treble Bleed circuit has been installed which retains the tone of your guitar even when you roll the volume down and the 'Modern Deep C-Shape' neck is far more comfortable to play than vintage models.
+A Treble Bleed circuit has been installed which retains the tone of your guitar even when you roll the volume down, and the 'Modern Deep C-Shape' neck is far more comfortable to play than a vintage model.

 Shop all Fender Telecaster guitars HERE.

-The three, classic-voiced single coil pickups offer an array of tones and are suited to all genres of music whilst the 5-way pickup selector allows you to blend your pickups how you wish.
+The two custom-wound pickups in a HS (Humbucker/Single) configuration with coil-split option offer an array of tones and are suited to all genres of music, whilst the 3-way pickup selector allows you to blend your pickups how you wish.

 Shop all Music Man guitars HERE.